peteroupc/peteroupc.github.io/randomfunc.md

        return mvn
     END METHOD

-Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by one of the methods given in "[**Inverse Transform Sampling**](#Inverse_Transform_Sampling)".
-(See also Cario and Nelson 1997.)
+Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by passing the uniform number to the distribution's inverse CDF (see "[**Inverse Transform Sampling**](#Inverse_Transform_Sampling)", and see also Cario and Nelson 1997.)

 > **Examples:**
 >